lucapalamenti/GeographyApp/README.md

 # GeographyApp

 ### To Add
-- disabled regions should be listed below when creating a map
 - add a tooltip for the mapRegion_states buttons
 - Add sounds on input
 - When finishing a game, display regions that you struggled with under the "game finished" box